 The course teaches the basics of drawing such as how to make different types of lines using a pencil, how to draw what you see, perspective, placement on the paper, contour, scale, point of view, ground, proportions, shading, shadows, drawing people, and drawing faces.
 You might select lessons based on the ages and abilities of students, but it is probably best if you use them in order.
 The volume titles give you a general idea of the content of each set of lessons.
 Volume titles in order are The Basics, Shape & Space, Value & Color, Color Blending Techniques, Proportions for Composition, Texture & Form, Perspective for the Landscape, Balance & Foreshortening, and The Portrait.
-On the first volume DVD, there’s a bonus lesson for drawing crosses on Calvary hill using pastels, although it seems to me that it might be better used later on in the course when students have more experience.
+On the first set of lessons (or DVD volume), there’s a bonus lesson for drawing crosses on Calvary hill using pastels, although it seems to me that it might be better used later on in the course when students have more experience.

 Many lessons use nothing more than a basic #2 pencil and paper.
 However, Knepley also teaches the use of pens, markers, colored pencils, pastels, charcoal, and crayons.
 Students learn color theory and color blending as they learn to use the various media.
 This selection of art media keeps both the cost and the mess in check by omitting paints.
 (A complete list of supplies needed for each volume is available on the publisher’s website.)

 Each volume has four lessons, with each lesson running from about 12 to 20 minutes.
 I appreciate the detailed instruction.
 Knepley’s experience working with children is evident as she points out pitfalls to avoid and takes care to explain how to use unfamiliar art media.
 The video recording was probably done with at least two cameras since shots vary from Knepley’s presentation to close-ups of objects and other angles to observe the artwork in progress.
 The professional filming and editing make this series more interesting to watch than others as well as more effective for teaching.